 Customers see the live demo of the product working and purchase them spontaneously.
 They can even interact with the brand personnel to know more about their offerings.
 Moreover, the visual process of live streaming is more dynamic and keeps the customers’ enthusiasm alive.
 In contrast, routine online shopping does not retain customers’ attention for long.

-With Firework, you can break away from social media platforms to create a fully customizable, highly-immersive live commerce brand experience on your website.
+With Firework, you can break away from social media platforms to create a fully customizable, highly-immersive live video shopping experience on your website.
 This way, you have complete control and ownership over the audience data to deliver hyper-personalized experiences.
-As shown in the visual example below:
+As shown in the visual livestream shopping example below:

 Why Live Commerce?